charliecalvert/CloudNotes/Assignments/Prog219Midterm2015.md

 ## Angular Routing

+It would be great if you can complete this section, but it can be extra credit if you would like.

 The key is that you have code in your program that looks somewhat like the code in [this slide][angRoutes].

 Start by adding Angular Route to your project: